mxg/topaz/src/sv/decorator/readme.md

 Decorator
 =========

-Some component imoplments an interface.
-There may be occassions when it's necessary to modify the implementation or add new funftionality to the component.
+Some component implements an interface.
+There may be occasions when it's necessary to modify the implementation or add new functionality to the component.
 The decorator pattern provides a means of doing that without modifying the original component.
 The decorator is also known as a _wrapper_.